 What Words Can Cats Understand?

 The delivery of the words is usually more important than the word itself.
 For example, cats can feel threatened by a word that’s delivered in a loud or aggressive tone.

 Can Cats Understand Human Meows?

-They’ve learned that they can’t communicate with us in the same way as other cats, so they only meow to get their owners’ attention and to alert them that they need something.
+They’ve learned that they can’t communicate with us in the same way as other cats, so they only meow to get their owners’ attention and alert them that they need something.

 So, cats can’t understand or respond to human meows.
-But there are many ways to tell what your cat is thinking through its own language.
+However, there are many ways to tell what your cat is thinking through its own language.

 - Cats will usually greet someone using a short sound.